MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/frequently-asked-questions/security-and-privacy.md

 ### How is the content secured and protected on the platform from unauthorized access?

-Microsoft Community Training program uses the state of art CDN services powered by Azure.
+Community Training program uses the state of art CDN services powered by Azure.
 With robust security such as SAS token and inbuilt lossless compression standards, Azure CDN ensures content is protected without any impact on application performance.
 It also helps you to reduce bandwidth costs and provide a responsive experience to users.

 ## Technical architecture & platform security

-### What are the various technical components and Azure Services used in the Microsoft Community platform?
+### What are the various technical components and Azure Services used in the Community platform?

-Here is the high-level architecture diagram of the Microsoft Community Training platform:
+Here is the high-level architecture diagram of the Community Training platform:

 ![architecture diagram](../media/image%28307%29.png)

 1. **Azure Web App** - The endpoint and the underlying service which hosts all application logic and provides a frontend for the website.
 This is designed using standard Model-View-Controller (MVC) architecture and built on the .NET framework.

-2. **Azure Storage** - Azure Blob Storage is used within the Microsoft Community Training platform for primarily storing the customer training content.
+2. **Azure Storage** - Azure Blob Storage is used within the Community Training platform for primarily storing the customer training content.
 This could be videos or pdf or other supported formats.

-3. **Azure SQL Database** - Azure SQL Database is used to store the RDBMS structure of Microsoft Community Training users and their corresponding pieces of training enlisted along with other application layer logic like reporting course completion for users and so on.
+3. **Azure SQL Database** - Azure SQL Database is used to store the RDBMS structure of Community Training users and their corresponding pieces of training enlisted along with other application layer logic like reporting course completion for users and so on.

 4. **Azure Media Services** - We leverage Azure Media Services to provide low-network bandwidth support along with encoding and streaming capabilities for video content.

-5. **Identity** - Microsoft Community Training platform supports multiple identity providers which are configurable.
+5. **Identity** - Community Training platform supports multiple identity providers which are configurable.
 For e.g. in case of phone authentication, service sends an OTP and after the user inputs the same, it is subsequently validated on the service side.

 6. **Mobile app** - The mobile app is built using Xamarin Forms and leverages the .NET framework to build a secure and high-quality app for ease of use by the end-user.

-### What level of security and compliance does Microsoft Community Training support?
+### What level of security and compliance does Community Training support?

-Microsoft Community Training uses various Azure services and store customer data in Microsoft Azure datacenters (as decided by the customer).
+Community Training uses various Azure services and store customer data in Microsoft Azure datacenters (as decided by the customer).
 These datacenters adhere to industry standard security and compliance certifications.
 Also, the data is encrypted in-transit and at-rest.
 The platform also adheres to GDPR compliance standards.

-### What is the service level agreement (SLA) provided by Microsoft Community Training?
+### What is the service level agreement (SLA) provided by Community Training?

-Microsoft Community Training uses Azure services which provides robust, resilient, and failover mechanisms to provide high availability to users.
+Community Training uses Azure services which provides robust, resilient, and failover mechanisms to provide high availability to users.
 The services are hosted in world-class Microsoft Azure datacenters.

-However, since we are in public preview there is no committed SLA provided for Microsoft Community Training.
+However, since we are in public preview there is no committed SLA provided for Community Training.

-### What are different components used to secure the Microsoft Community Training platform from DDOS, the man in the middle attacks, etc.?
+### What are different components used to secure the Community Training platform from DDOS, the man in the middle attacks, etc.?

 All the Azure components are hosted within the customer’s Azure subscription whereby the data is fully secure and owned by the customer.
 The contents of the resources are hosted only on the geographical premises as chosen by the customer.